jaakkopasanen/AutoEq/README.md

 [JamesDSP](https://forum.xda-developers.com/android/apps-games/app-reformed-dsp-manager-t3607970) is an alternative to Viper4Android.
 It provides a system wide solution, has a convolution engine but requires rooting.

+[RootlessJamesDSP](https://github.com/ThePBone/RootlessJamesDSP) works on non-rooted devices but does not work on some apps like Spotify.

 ### Linux
 #### PulseEffects / EasyEffects
 [PulseEffects / EasyEffects](https://github.com/wwmm/easyeffects) is a Linux module with wide variety of signal